USU 1320: History and Civilization

 Students will graded on the following scale based on an accumulation of points:

 No Post-Tests or Bonus Assessments will be administered before or after the time scheduled for the final exam (see Syllabus).
 Missed Assessments count as zero, though absences precipitated by unavoidable mitigating circumstances will be addressed as such on an individual basis between professor and student.
 Should such a situation arise, see me as soon as possible (see below).
 Late work (i.e. turned in after the deadline stated in the Syllabus) will be accepted for reduced credit (see below).
 Incompletes will be given only in strict accordance with university policy.
 All class work will be graded as expeditiously as possible and returned in class (see Returning Graded Work).

 Make-ups.
 Make-ups will be given only if the student (1) provides documentation of his/her reason for missing an Assessment, (2) notifies me of his/her impending absence prior to that Assessment and (3) agrees to take the make-up at the scheduled time.
-Make-ups will be administered in class at the end of the class period scheduled for the next Assessment; in the case of the Fifth Assessment, that will be the final exam period.
-There will be no make-ups for the Pre-Test, Post-Test or Bonus Assessment.
+Make-ups for Assessments will be administered in class at the end of the class period scheduled for the next Assessment; in the case of the Fifth Assessment, that will be the final exam period.
+There will be no make-ups for Group Work, the Pre-Test, Post-Test or Bonus Assessment.

 Late Work.
 Any Written Work turned in late (i.e. after the very beginning of class on the date indicated on the syllabus—I mean at the beginning of class on the dot!) will lose all credit for Format (for Papers, one third of the total grade; for Reactions, one half of the total grade).
 No Written Work turned in two days (48 hours) after the deadline will be accepted for any credit at all.
 Absolutely no late work of any sort will be accepted for credit after the final exam period scheduled for this class (see Syllabus).